 Correction: A movement in prices against the general trend which typically occurs with little or no warning.
 For instance, the market periodically loses value as many of the underlying securities drop in price by several percent.
 This typically occurs with little or no warning.

-Defensive Actions: These act a last resort when the share goes against the view you had when initially writing the option.
+Defensive Actions: A defensive action acts a last resort when the share goes against the view you had when initially writing the Option.
 Defensive actions are a way of removing yourself from risk and minimising your potential loss if the trade goes against you.

 Delta: The sensitivity of option price to changes in share price.